AlwaysInMind/aim-web-app/README.md

+# Stop Press

+We're finalists in the AbilityNet and BT [Tech4GoodAwards](https://www.tech4goodawards.com/finalist/always-in-mind/).
+You can vote for us in the People ward using #T4GAlwaysinMind on twitter or instagram or on the previous webpage.
+Thanks.

 # Always in Mind

 Always in Mind is a web app providing simplified, friendly and safe access to the websites and digital communications services that we use daily.
 Services such as Google Photos, YouTube, Gmail and Facebook are transformed so they can be easily accessed by people who would otherwise not want to use technology, have certain cognitive disabilities or do not have the digital skills required by complex services.